 How often should I change out my grips?

 It all depends on the player.
 Avid golfers usually change them out at least once every year.
-When the clubs start to feel slick, that will mean it is time to change out the grips.
+When the clubs start to feel sick, that will mean it is time to change out the grips.

 Yikes!
 Can I change the grips out myself to save some money?